 In this article, I’ll cover the best coffee beans for lattes.
 If you’re like me, you are probably wary of flavored coffee and only drink regular coffee.

-You also love the taste of a good latte but don’t want to go out and spend $5 for one that you will drink once in a while.
+You also love the taste of a good latte but don’t want to go out and spend $5 for one you will drink occasionally.
 So what do you do?

 You make an amazing latte at home without much trouble.

 Here are the best coffee beans for latte:

 - Peruvian coffee beans

 Below, you’ll find all the necessary information to make lattes at home.
 I’ll cover the best beans to use and talk about how to make espresso coffee at home!